maisken/lucson-mk1.maisken.com/README.md

 The circuitry is quite neat:
 a couple of capacitors to stabilize the input voltage; one circuit driving the motor; and one circuit picking the needle input to drive the loudspeaker.
 That's about it.
-A thermal switch, implemented as a simple pair of copper plates that separate by heat expansion, ensures "safe" (for the time!) operation;
+A thermal switch, implemented as a simple pair of normally-closed copper plates that separate by heat expansion, ensures "safe" (for the time!) operation;
 this is put in series with a further switch that closes when the vinyl is inserted, that powers the rest of the PCB.
 This is actually a nice layout that keeps the batteries fully disconected when the player is not in use; with mains, only the transformer is powered.

 ![Thermal switch](/images/thermal_switch.jpg)
-*The thermal switch, made of two vertical copper plates touching each other, can be seen roughly at the center of the picture.*
+*The thermal switch, made of two vertical copper plates touching each other, can be seen roughly at the center of the picture.
+Heat from excessive current makes the copper expand, opening the circuit.*

 To preserve the vintage feeling (and for lack of better knowledge), I drew the reverse-engineered schematics by hand.
 I didn't bother measuring the value of all resistors and capacitors, although I probably should have;